tlswg/tls13-spec/draft-ietf-tls-tls13.md

 All implementations MUST send and use these extensions when offering applicable features:

-  * "supported_versions"   is REQUIRED for all ClientHello messages.
+  * "supported_versions"   is REQUIRED for all ClientHello, ServerHello and HelloRetryRequest messages.
   * "signature_algorithms" is REQUIRED for certificate authentication.
   * "supported_groups"     is REQUIRED for ClientHello messages using DHE or ECDHE key exchange.